 Featuring Fine Art, Early Photography, Travel Albums Daguerreotypes and Photographic Literature

-Doyle's auction of Photographs on Wednesday, April 26, 2017 at 10am offers fine art, early photography, such as travel albums and daguerreotypes, and photographic literature.
+Doyle's auction of Photographs on April 26, 2017 offered a wide range of material encompassing fine art, early photography, such as travel albums and daguerreotypes, and photographic literature.

 The sale began with a small but interesting array of 19th century photography, including four American class albums issued between 1855 and 1865.
 The 1865 Harvard College Photographs, the Harvard yearbook for 1865, realized a strong $5,312 dollars.